NHIndustries NH90: Germany

 The German Army procured the troop transport variant; the first three serial production NH90s were delivered to the army in December 2006.
 By January 2013, a total of 80 aircraft were on order for the army.
 In 2009, the German Navy was also considering the procurement of up to 30 NFH for its new Maritime Helicopter.
-In March 2013, the German government chose to reorganise the NH90 procurement; the Army's fleet of 122 NH90s was reduced to 82; 18 NH90s previously ordered for the army were converted to the NFH maritime variant for the navy instead.
+In March 2013, the German government chose to reorganize the NH90 procurement; the Army's fleet of 122 NH90s was reduced to 82; 18 NH90s previously ordered for the army were converted to the NFH maritime variant for the navy instead.
 On 26 June 2013, the German defense committee declared that the order for a combined 202 NH90 and Tiger helicopters was to be reduced to 157.
 In December 2014, Germany announced that, in addition to the 80 troop transports firmly on order, it was considering an option for an additional 22 NH90s; it was investigating the possibility of setting up a multinational helicopter unit to operate these 22 NH90s as a shared NATO resource with other countries using and contributing to the force.